Travelin’ With Rick Nelson & The Stone Canyon Band

 “Rick Nelson was one of the best people I’ve ever known–really humble and nice.
 He never played the star.
 He was way beyond that.” –Randy […]

-This is part three in my ongoing series where I let Randy tell his own story through a compilation of quotes.
-Here, he describes his early life and career, up until the formation of the Eagles.
+Through interview excerpts, Randy describes his early life and career, up until the formation of the Eagles.